-- The patient’s licensed physician submits an unsolicited request for expanded access
+- The patient’s licensed physician submits an unsolicited request for expanded access.

-- The patient has a serious or life-threatening illness and fulfills objective clinical criteria establishing that the patient is in critical need
+- The patient has a serious or life-threatening illness and fulfills objective clinical criteria establishing that the patient is in critical need.

-- There are no comparable or satisfactory alternative therapies approved and available to treat the disease or condition
+- There are no comparable or satisfactory alternative therapies approved and available to treat the disease or condition.

-- The patient is ineligible for, or otherwise unable to, participate in a clinical trial for the product
+- The patient is ineligible for, or otherwise unable to, participate in a clinical trial for the product.

-- Expanded access is permitted under applicable law
+- Expanded access is permitted under applicable law.

-- There are sufficient and meaningful data to support a preliminary assessment that the potential benefits to the patient outweigh the potential risks
+- The investigational medicine has been evaluated in pivotal clinical trials and based on these pivotal clinical trials, there are sufficient and meaningful data to support a preliminary assessment that the potential benefits to the patient outweigh the potential risks.

-- Staff and other required resources are available to provide the product, and there is a sufficient amount of product available
+- Staff and other required resources are available to provide the product, and there is a sufficient amount of product available.

-- Providing the product will not jeopardize regulatory approval or clinical development of the product
+- Providing the product will not jeopardize regulatory approval or clinical development of the product.

 We encourage patients to speak first with their physician about their eligibility to enroll in a clinical trial.
 If a treating physician believes expanded access may be the only option for a patient, the physician should contact Vertex to make a formal request on behalf of the patient.
-The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, if applicable, and to comply with all other safety, monitoring, and patient consent requirements defined by Vertex.
+The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, if applicable, and to comply with all other safety, monitoring and patient consent requirements defined by Vertex.
 Requests for expanded access may only be made by licensed physicians through Vertex Global Medical Information.
 Vertex will acknowledge receipt of requests within five business days.

 Please contact Global Medical Information if you have questions about or requests for expanded access to Vertex medicines or investigational compounds.
-Please refer to the following website for the Global Medical Information contact details for your country: www.vertexmedinfo.com
+Please refer to the following website for the Global Medical Information contact details for your country: www.vertexmedinfo.com.

 For further information on available expanded access programs, visit www.clinicaltrials.gov and search “expanded access programs."